amritamaz/dreu-blog/_posts/2013-07-26-week-seven.md

 title: Week Seven
 category: weekly log
 ---

+## Day 5 (7/26) + weekend work
+  + More of the same from yesterday.
+I spent the weekend running simulations on and off with new noise files, adding flip flops for error counting, etc. etc. Now that we've sorted out a lot of the problems with the spice simulations and they're running properly, it's starting to look like the fault-emphasis scenarios are not working out as well as we'd hoped.
+  + I drew out
+  implication sets for rd73 also, in case Dr. Bahar needed them for her presentation, but as the results came in and it looked like they weren't really necessary, we ended up not including a lot of them.
+  + I ran lots of simulations and parsed through and graphed lots of results on Saturday morning and evening, so that happened also.

+## Day 4 (7/25)
+  + Today I spent the day running rd53 simulations with changes a lot because of some new error counting scripts Marco was working on.
+I also started drawing some diagrams for Dr. Bahar's presentation next week.

 ## Day 3 (7/24)
   + Marco sent me an email towards the end of the day to lower the noise and just get glitchy simulations, but in practice I had a lot of trouble getting that done.
 I realized after bothering